aspose-barcode/Aspose.BarCode-Documentation/cpp/developer-guide/symbology-generation-specifics/1d-barcodes/_index.md

 ---
-title: Specific Parameters of 1D Barcode Types
+title: Specific Parameters of 1D Barcodes
 linktitle: 1D Barcode Types
 type: docs
 description: "How to Set Specific Display Parameters for 1D Barcodes in Aspose.BarCode for C++"